Marcos Antônio (footballer, born 2000)

-Marcos Antônio Silva Santos (born 13 June 2000) is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo, on loan from Serie A club Lazio.
+Marcos Antônio Silva Santos (born 13 June 2000) is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo.

 Club career

-Athletico Paranaense

 Born in Poções, Antônio joined the youth setup of Athletico Paranaense in 2014.

-Estoril

 On 7 July 2018, he moved to the Portuguese club Estoril and signed a professional contract.
 On 30 September, he made his debut in a 1–0 win against CF Vasco da Gama Vidigueira, in Taça de Portugal.

-Shakhtar Donetsk

 On 19 February 2019, Antônio joined the Ukrainian club Shakhtar Donetsk.
-On March 13, 2020, he scored his first goal in Europa League in the 2-1 Shakhtar away victory against VfL Wolfsburg.
+On March 13, 2020, he scored his first goal in the Europa League in the 2-1 Shakhtar away victory against VfL Wolfsburg.
+During his time at the club, he was described as the "engine" and "master" of Shakhtar's midfield.

-Lazio

 On 20 June 2022, Antônio signed for Lazio.

-PAOK
+He struggled to establish himself in the starting eleven during his first season.
+In July 2023, with news of him leaving the club, he was racially abused by a Lazio fan.
+Antônio put out a statement in response to the claim.

 On 1 September 2023, Antônio joined PAOK on loan with an option to buy.

+On 23 July 2024, Antônio was announced at São Paulo on a one year loan contract.
+On 1 July 2025, his loan contract was renewed for another season, with an option to buy added to his contract.

 International career

 Antônio played for the under-17 team at the 2017 South American U-17 Championship.
 He also represented the side at the 2017 FIFA U-17 World Cup held in India, and scored a goal against Honduras in the Round of 16.